GUIDELINES FOR 2013 MEDIA ECLIPSE AWARDS ARE ANNOUNCED

 Audio/Multi-Media Internet entries must have aired on a commercial or public radio station or been on the Internet at a site that is a same-name affiliate of a paid-circulation publication or recognized broadcast news organization.

 All entries in this category must be limited to 60 minutes.
 Entries for live radio broadcasts may submit a compilation of the best work over the course of one program.
+Please send just one copy of your submission.
+We will make duplicates for the judges.

 The Audio/Multi-Media Internet category may consist of audio only (e.g., a radio or Internet-based broadcast) OR a multi-media, Internet-based submission, whose components include audio.
 No more than two (2) individual radio or Internet-based audio broadcasts may be submitted.
 “Medley” tapes containing more than two radio shows or Webcasts, of any duration, will not be accepted.